Skip to content

 Analysis and Insights

-The University of Michigan Consumer Sentiment Index is in an upward trend since setting an all-time low of 50 in June 2022, despite the 1.2 index point decline in October.
-However, Consumer Sentiment remains below its historical long-term average of 85.3.
+The University of Michigan Consumer Sentiment Index is in an upward trend since setting an all-time low of 50 in June 2022, and the 2.5 point increase in November.
+However, Consumer Sentiment remains below its historical long-term average of 85.27.

 Analyzing the latest Consumer Sentiment data reveals interesting trends when compared to previous months and years.
 Historical data shows that consumer sentiment is often a leading indicator of economic conditions.
 For example, declines in sentiment typically precede economic slowdowns, as cautious consumers reduce spending.
 Conversely, rising sentiment often signals economic recovery and increased consumer spending.
 Expert insights from economists suggest that the current sentiment is influenced by factors such as inflation rates, employment levels, and geopolitical tensions.